Elect John Smart to West Richland City Council Position 1

 John advocates to maintain our rural atmosphere while encouraging business and industry growth.
 It is possible to maintain our family friendly residential environment while inviting business with common sense regulations, zoning and ordinances.

 John will complete his 10th year as a member of the West Richland City Council in December 2025.
-John Serves on the West Richland Community Development and the Utilities Subcommittees.
+John serves on the West Richland Community Development subcommittee and the Utilities subcommittee.
+John is a member of the Hanford Advisory Board - currently serving as an alternate representative for West Richland.
+John also participates in the monthly meetings of the Benton Franklin and Walla Walla Counties Good Roads and Transportation Association.

 1982 Graduate from Columbia (Richland) High School.